-Upon the approval of the Audit Committee, Genworth retained KPMG LLP ("KPMG") to audit our consolidated financial statements for 2016 and to attest to the effectiveness of the company's internal control over financial reporting.
-In addition, Genworth retained KPMG, as well as other accounting firms, to provide other auditing and advisory services in 2016.
+Upon the approval of the Audit Committee, Genworth retained KPMG LLP ("KPMG") to audit our consolidated financial statements for 2017 and to attest to the effectiveness of the company's internal control over financial reporting.
+In addition, Genworth retained KPMG, as well as other accounting firms, to provide other auditing and advisory services in 2017.

 We understand the need for KPMG to maintain objectivity and independence in its audit of our consolidated financial statements.
 As required by the Audit Committee's charter and applicable SEC and PCAOB rules and regulations, the Audit Committee pre-approves all audit, audit-related, tax and other permitted non-audit services performed by KPMG, including the amount of fees payable for such services, to ensure that the provision of such services does not impair KPMG's independence.
 The Audit Committee may not delegate this responsibility to management.
 Certain audit and audit-related services and fees are pre-approved by the Audit Committee on an annual basis in connection with the engagement of KPMG as the company's independent registered public accounting firm for the fiscal year.
-Other audit, audit-related and permitted non-audit services have been pre-approved by the Audit Committee pursuant to our Audit Committee's Key Practices and are subject to fee caps.
+Other audit, audit-related and permitted non-audit services have been pre-approved by the Audit Committee's Key Practices and are subject to fee caps.
 Any other audit, audit-related and permitted non-audit services and all tax services must be specifically pre-approved by the Audit Committee.

-The aggregate fees billed by KPMG in 2016 and 2015 for professional services rendered were:
+The aggregate fees billed by KPMG in 2017 and 2016 for professional services rendered were:

-Type of Fees 2016 2015
+Type of Fees 2017 2016

-(in million (in millions)
+(in mi (in millions)

-Audit Fees (1) \$ 7.8 \$ 8.4
+Audit Fees (1) \$ 8.8 \$ 7.8

-Audit-Related Fees (2) 2.0 2.1
+Audit-Related Fees (2) 1.8 2.0

-Tax Fees (3) - 0.2
+Tax Fees (3) -

 All Other Fees (4) 0.1 0.1

-Total \$ 9.9 \$10.8
+Total \$10.7 \$ 9.9